danger/danger/README.md

 This will generate a new Ruby file which you can modify to fit your needs.

-If you think your new plugin is useful for other developers too, feel free to submit a PR to danger by copying the action to `lib/danger/plugins`.

 ## Support

 Danger currently is supported on Travis CI, Circle CI, BuildKite and Jenkins.
 These work via environment variables, so it's easy to extend to include your own.